Technological innovation and a focus on developing high-end agricultural products are transforming the agricultural sector of Cyprus.

-  Cyprus’ agricultural share of total domestic exports is around 13.4%, and it is quintessentially Mediterranean: health-promoting foods such as citrus fruit, vegetables, grapes and potatoes.
+Cyprus’ agricultural share of total domestic exports is around 13.4%, and it is quintessentially Mediterranean with health-promoting foods such as citrus fruit, vegetables, grapes and potatoes.
 As for processed agricultural goods, Cyprus’ key exports are halloumi, fruit and vegetable juices, meats and wines.
 The island’s famous halloumi cheese has become one of the top export products for Cyprus.
 The country has a rich gastronomical history, and halloumi – with its rich flavour and particular texture – constitutes a cornerstone of Cypriot cuisine.
-In 2010, the island was exporting 7,690 tons of the cheese, raking in €47.63 million, while in 2015 these numbers increased to 15,250 thousand tons and to €103 million respectively.
+In 2010, the island was exporting 7,690 tonnes of the cheese, bringing in €47.63 million, while in 2015 these numbers increased to 15,250 thousand tonnes and to €103 million respectively.
 This trend is on a strong upward trajectory with the expected registration of halloumi as a product of Protected Designation of Origin (PDO).

 Aquaculture products are the third most important produce in Cyprus, in terms of export value.
 Specifically, these products are sea bass and sea bream and approximately 65% of the total national production is exported to markets in Middle Eastern countries and the USA.
 The aquaculture sector represents about 75-80% both in terms of volume and value of the total national fisheries production, and the total national aquaculture value for 2015 reached €39.2 million.
 The traditional markets for Cypriot citrus products have been Russia and the United Kingdom, both enthusiastic consumers of oranges, tangerines and mandora, a cross between a mandarin and an orange.
 Agricultural exports to the EU constitute around 64.2%, while other European countries 16.7% and Asia 16.2%.

-The most important crops produced in Cyprus are: cereals (wheat, barley); melons and vegetables – such as potatoes, carrots, tomatoes, watermelons, sweet melons; and cucumbers, and other fruit and tree crops, such as grapes, oranges, lemons, grapefruit, apples, pears, peaches, cherries, bananas, almonds, olives and carobs.
+The most important crops produced in Cyprus are: cereals (wheat, barley); melons (watermelons, sweet melons); vegetables (potatoes, carrots, tomatoes, cucumbers); and other fruit and tree crops, such as grapes, oranges, lemons, grapefruit, apples, pears, peaches, cherries, bananas, almonds, olives and carobs.
 An area of success has been the marketing of the Cyprus potato – one of the most important agricultural export products and easily recognisable by its reddish peel and extraordinary taste.
 Thanks to climatic conditions, fresh new Cyprus potatoes intended for export are available to European markets far before the traditional continental season – and have been especially popular in the UK.